 - Heather Wright- CRA (ex officio)

-Two representatives from each department will be accepted to participate in the Workshop.
+Up to three representatives from each department will be accepted to participate in the workshop.
 We ask department leadership to prioritize attending with a computing department faculty or administrator that will be developing the Departmental BPC Plan.

-Details on accommodation and other travel logistics will be available by June 30th, 2022.
+Details on accommodation and other travel logistics will be available soon.

 Please indicate any requests for accessibility accommodations on your workshop application.
 Contact firstname.lastname@example.org with any questions.